 The environment within which the product packaging will be used can be of overriding importance.

 If the package is subjected to extremes of heat (take instance transportation across the cold chain) or will experience other extreme conditions this must be taken into account both when selecting the right material for packaging and how that packaging is designed.

 There is also the matter of supply chain logistics.
 Perishable goods are a great example.
 A large percentage of perishable goods arrive at their destinations (consumer outlets) not suitable for sale.
 One of the ways to minimize this is to ensure that the packaging is correctly designed in order to contain information such as codes and labeling.

 Of course, the product packaging must also be compliant with all local (and in some cases international) legislation.
 Other considerations also need to be taken into account such as how the packaging contributes towards adequate and optimize shelf life.

 Of course, there is also the extremely important branding and marketing appeal of the product. this is often reflected in the packaging.
 It is important to realize that the consumer appeal of the product will often depend almost exclusively on the product packaging.
 A balance needs to be struck between visual appeal and the amount of information the packaging conveys to the consumer.
 This can be a delicate balancing act.

 Consumers are looking for the ideal product packaging experience.

-Taking all these factors into account it becomes apparent that the design and manufacturing of product packaging is a multifaceted process which has to take into account a variety of factors.
-Cost, transportation and storage, visual appeal, ease of consumer use and design are all part and parcel of what will eventually constitute efficient.
+Taking all these factors into account it becomes apparent that the design and manufacturing of product packaging is a multifaceted process that has to take into account a variety of factors.
+Cost, transportation and storage, visual appeal, ease of consumer use, and design are all part and parcel of what will eventually constitute efficiency.
 And above all attractive packaging that will improve the bottom line of the company.